How do I get started?

 Getting started is just a mouse click (or phone call) away!
 Simply click HERE to fill out and submit an “intake” form, which is a request for services.

-Or you can call 215-735-9379 and give us your name, phone number, zip code, child’s date of birth and the reason why you are requesting an evaluation.
+Or you can call our Intake Manager, Thelma Bryant, at 215-735-9379, extension 123, and give us your name, phone number, zip code, child’s date of birth and the reason why you are requesting an evaluation.

-Either way, your concerns are very important to us and we thank you for your patience while awaiting the next step: an initial phone interview–which typically occurs within 24-48 hours.
+Regardless of how you reach us, your concerns are very important to us and we thank you for contacting us and for your patience while awaiting the next step.
+This next step involves an initial phone interview which typically occurs within one and two business days.

 Your Questions Answered